ubccr/ccrdocs/pages/hpc/data-transfer.md

 #### To transfer files to or from UB Box to CCR Collections:

-From the filemanager in the second window of the split screen, you can connect to one of the the CCR Mapped collections (ex.
+From the File Manager in the second window of the split screen, you can connect to one of the the CCR Mapped collections (ex.
 UBuffalo - Center for Computational Research Project Directories) listed above it will appear in the other panel.

 ![](../images/globus-ubbox-fm-2.png)